Mobile Notary Indy is a certified notary public serving Carmel, Fishers, Westfield and Indianapolis, Indiana

 What is your service area?

-I service all of Hamilton County IN, Boone County IN and Madison County IN along with most of Marion County IN.
+I service all of Hamilton County IN, Boone County IN, Madison County IN, and most of Marion County IN.

 What are the advantages of using a mobile notary over a traditional notary?